-Final Land Quarrying Rehabilitation Use Domain Domain Objective Indicator Rehabilitation Completion Criteria Validation Method All domains All Domains All Domains The final landform is stable for the long-term and does not pose a safety risk or a risk of environmental harm.
-Geotechnical stability of final extraction area walls.
+Final Land Use Domain Quarrying Domain Rehabilitation Objective Indicator Rehabilitation Completion Criteria Validation Method All domains All Domains II DomainsThe final landform is stable for the long-term and does not pose a safety risk or a risk of environmental harm.II DomainsThe final landform is integrated with surrounding natural and other quarry-related landforms to the greatest extent Geotechnical stability of final extraction area walls.
 Geotechnical assessment determines that the retained extraction area walls are not likely to actively erode or 'slip' to an extent requiring substantial remedial earthworks.
 Geotechnical assessment and report prepared by a geotechnical engineer every five years during the life of the Quarry and following establishment of final landform, with follow up assessment to be undertaken in the event that further works are required.
 Presence of safety bunds and fences in accessible section of the final highwall.
 Safety bunds and fences with lockable gate(s) are present around accessible sections of the perimeter of the final highwall.
 Single occurrence relinquishment inspection and report, including photographs, following decommissioning.
 Stability of Watercourse 6 in the vicinity of Stage 7e Sufficient offset between the outer limit of the safety bund and Watercourse 6 to prevent 1% AEP 72-hour rainfall event from entering the Extraction Area.
 Modelling of cross sectional area required to pass 1% AEP 72-hour rainfall event.
 Detailed survey indicating that adequate cross sectional area retained.
 Presence of waste.
 All rubbish and waste materials are removed from site or disposed of in areas designated within this Plan.
 Single occurrence relinquishment inspection and report, including photographs, following decommissioning.
 Quality of water discharged to natural drainage.
 Water quality in retained water storages consistent with water quality in receiving environment and/or licenced discharge criteria.
 Water quality testing of sumps and receiving environment undertaken on a quarterly basis and following significant rainfall events (i.e. ≥90mm within 24 hours) until site relinquishment or until monitoring results are consistent with the receiving environment and / or are within the licenced discharge criteria for four consecutive quarters.
 Final landform design.
 Final landform constructed to maximise integration with surrounding landforms.
 Detailed Feasibility Study and Final Landform Design Report prepared within five years of commencing quarrying operations.